|

 make poisson_dirichlet_1d_run

-This will run the example from its own directory, e.g. examples/poisson_equation
+This will run the example from its own directory, e.g. examples/poisson_equation.

 Standalone compilation